incrediblesound/my-progress/README.md

 My Progress
 =============

-I personally do not like productivity tools, but I thought it might be useful to have a super minimal command-line utility that could help me catch myself if I start getting lazy about certain habits.
-Progress aims to be a tool that, given the least amount of input possible, will allow you to hold yourself accountable to your productivity goals.
+I personally don't like productivity tools, but I thought it might be useful to have a super minimal command-line utility that could help me catch myself if I start getting lazy about certain habits.
+My-progress aims to be a tool that, given the least amount of input possible, will help you hold yourself accountable to your productivity goals.

 Go go go!
 ---------

-You should be able to call my-progress easily from anywhere in the terminal, so first add a simple alias to my-progress to your dot-file.
-Your alias should point to the `progress.js` file inside the `src` directory and will look something like this:
+You should be able to call my-progress easily from anywhere in the terminal, so first add a simple alias to my-progress to your dot file.
+Your alias should point to `src/progress.js` in this repo and will look something like this:
 `alias mp='node /Users/cool.guy/cool-projects/progress/src/progress.js'`
 I will continue to use the `mp` alias throughout this documenation.